tfielder/guilded-messenger/README.md

 5. Choose any endpoint to view retrieved data (see API usage section for more).

 # API usage
 The API can be leveraged to send and retrieve data - after building the project with the initial instructions in the "Getting Started" section, an exhaustive list can be found by running `rails routes` in the CLI.
-The following api endpoints and URIs can be used on top of the root path (localhost:3000 generally if building locally) and are documented here as well as in the testing (see the testing section):
+The following api endpoints and URIs can be used on top of the root path (localhost:3000 generally if building locally or https://guilded-messenger.herokuapp.com/ if using the live version) and are documented here as well as in the testing (see the testing section).

 - GET '/'
 produces the homepage of the app.
-The README is available on this page.
+The live version can be accessed here: https://guilded-messenger.herokuapp.com/.
+Simply add the following endpoints to the root url.

 API endpoints based on the spec:
 (see additional endpoints section to view/retrieve user ids).